United States Public Health Service Commissioned Corps: Ready Reserve Corps

 The Affordable Care Act (ACA), signed by President Barack Obama on 23 March 2010, established the Ready Reserve Corps of the Public Health Service Commissioned Corps as the new surge capacity for the U.S. Public Health Service Commissioned Corps.
 The ready reserve corps is intended to fulfill the need for additional commissioned personnel on short notice to assist Regular Corps personnel for both routine public health and emergency response missions during involuntary calls to active duty.

 The Ready Reserve Corps replaced the former Reserve Corps, which had active and inactive components.
 All former Reserve Corps officers who were serving on extended active duty on 23 March 2010 were converted to Regular Corps officers.
 The same legislation also abolished the Inactive Reserve Corps (IRC) on 23 March 2010, and consequently the commissions of the existing 10,000 commissioned corps IRC officers.
 The IRC had consisted of inactive reservists voluntarily activating to provide over 3,000 active-duty days annually for routine and public health emergencies including during Hurricane Katrina and other emergency response missions, and in providing surge capacity for numerous shortages in isolated and hardship underserved areas.
 Inactive reservists also played roles in the humanitarian shipboard training missions with other uniformed services.

 A Ready Reserve Corps Working Integrated Project Team was convened in April 2010 to propose policy concepts, a strategic framework, and a budget.
 It submitted its final report in June 2010.
 As of late 2010, the directives and policies to implement the Ready Reserve awaited Secretarial decisions.

 However, due to a technical error, the ACA failed to include statutory authority for pay and benefits, preventing the Ready Reserve Corps from being activated.
 Efforts to pass legislation to correct these errors picked up in late 2019.
-Funding was finally approved through the CARES Act, passed on March 18, 2020, in response to the COVID-19 pandemic.
+Funding was finally approved through the CARES Act, passed on 18 March 2020, in response to the COVID-19 pandemic.
 The first officers were expected to be commissioned in the first half of 2021.

 The Ready Reserve has three main components.
 The Selected Ready Reserve (SELRES) consists of officers who are required to train periodically and must be prepared for voluntary or involuntary active duty mobilization within 24 hours to respond to an urgent or emergency public health care need.
-The Individual Ready Reserve (IRR) consists of officers who have had military and/or USPHS Commissioned Corps training; they are not required to participate in training or other USPHS Commissioned Corps activities, but are subject to involuntary recall to active duty under certain circumstances.
+The Individual Ready Reserve (IRR) consists of officers who have had military or USPHS Commissioned Corps training; they are not required to participate in training or other USPHS Commissioned Corps activities, but are subject to involuntary recall to active duty under certain circumstances.
 The Retired Reserve consists of members who accumulate 20 or more years of qualifying service and have reached age 60.

 Ranks and insignia

-The Commissioned Corps adopted naval ranks in order to impose military discipline on the doctors of the service, and their medical titles correspond with their service rank and pay grade.
+The Commissioned Corps adopted naval ranks to impose military discipline on the doctors of the service, and their medical titles correspond with their service rank and pay grade.
 The service uses officer ranks and service titles interchangeably when referring to the grades of its officers.